dineserve/valkyrie/README.md

 ## Installation

+Valkyrie can be installed as a Web Component on any web page, or as an Angular Element in projects that use Angular.

+### Install as Web Component

 To use Valkyrie as a web component:

 1. Add the following snippet to your HTML header.
 Optionally, replace `en-US` with your desired locale.